RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 MTH 350 takes on two big questions in mathematics:

 1. **How do arithmetic and algebra actually work?** For example, you are probably aware that every positive integer can be factored into a product of prime numbers, like $20 = 2 \times 2 \times 5$.
-But do you know *why* this is true, for *all* positi
+But do you know *why* this is true, for *all* positive integers?
+Algebra and arithmetic are full of facts that we tend to accept without question; in MTH 350 we will discover the real truths behind many of these.
-2. **Can the rules of arithmetic and algebra be extended to other kinds of mathematical objects?** For example
+2. **Can the rules of arithmetic and algebra be extended to other kinds of mathematical objects?** For example, multiplication --- we multiply integers together (and this is the basis of a lot of arithmetic) but we also multiply things like real numbers, polynomials, and matrices together too.
+Do the rules for multiplication work